adamsilver/fdpb/01-Register.md

 This is just a few of the associated problems.
 I've counted 5 others which you can read about in Live Validation Is Problematic[^] if you're interested.

 As is often the case in our industry, live validation is a technique that causes more problems than it solves.
-Again, we'll stick to robust and simple techniques that help users.
+We'll stick to robust and simple techniques that help users.
 We'll validate on `submit` and leave the clever stuff to our competitors.

 #### HTML5 validation